The Hidden Framework Most Founders Miss When Choosing a Cofounder Coach

 Choose long-term coaching if:

-You want ongoing relational support
+You want ongoing relational support as you scale

-You’re navigating layered or repeating issues
+You're navigating layered or repeating issues that need sustained attention

 5. Frequent vs. Infrequent Sessions